It’s easy as 1×1

 1. Determine current position

-Determining your existing market position is the first step to know where you are as a brand.
-You have to understand your own market first to be able to compete with your competitors for your share.
+Determining your existing market position is the first step to know where your company is as a brand.
+If you want to compete with the competitors out there, you must understand your own market.
 Answer the following questions:

 - Who are you as a brand and what do you stand for?

-- Who are your target customers and what do they want or need?
+- Who are your target customers and what do they need?

 - How will you meet their needs?